Madame-Aehm/CAB-Project-3-Spikes/9. Hooks/notes.md

 ## Custom Hooks

 We've already been using **Hooks** written by React: `useState`, `useEffect`, `useContext`, etc. We can also [write our own](https://react.dev/learn/reusing-logic-with-custom-hooks) Hooks!
 Building our own Hooks lets us extract component logic into reusable functions.
+Hooks differ from regular JavaScript utility functions - a Hook is basically a React Component, but it returns data rather than jsx.
 It's generally advised to name your Hook with 'use', so that you remember that the [rules of Hooks](https://reactjs.org/docs/hooks-rules.html) apply.

 Custom Hooks are great to prevent duplicating logic, but they can be overkill for simple code.
-The React Docs recommend looking at when you're using `useEffect`, and consider whether wrapping that logic in a Custom Hook could help put the focus in your component to what your intent for the code is, rather than how you implement it.
-A very common example is a `fetch` and relevant `useState` variables (data, loading, error).
+The React Docs recommend looking at when you're using `useEffect`, and consider whether wrapping that logic in a Custom Hook could help put focus on the _intent_ of the code, rather than _implementation_ it.
+Meaning, give your Hook a clear name, and anyone looking at your code can understand what it is doing without needing to look inside.
+A very common example is a `fetch`, with the relevant `useState` variables (data, loading, error).

 ```jsx
 const useFetch = (url) => {